-The great thing about email marketing is that the emails are sent to a list of targeted individual.
-Therefore, it is important to follow through with your emails.
-In turn, ensure you follow the 5 golden rules to optimise them as best as possible.
+The great thing about email marketing is that the emails are sent to a list of targeted individuals.
+Therefore, it is important to follow through with your emails. measure your results and make sure they're fully optimised.
+In turn, ensure you follow these 5 golden rules to optimise them as best as possible.

-Here are five ways you can optimise your emails for conversion:
+Here are five ways you can optimise your emails to increase conversions:

 1. Personalise your email marketing message

 Email recipients are aware that most marketing emails are sent out in batches.
 Therefore, it is important to personalise your messages when sending emails to make your brand more human.
-This can be done easily by including their names on the salutation such as “Dear Luke”, “Hi Luke” or “Greetings Luke”.
+This can be done easily by including the recipient's name on the introductory greeting.
+For example, you could say “Dear Luke”, “Hi Luke” or “Greetings Luke”.

-Further to this, the email body should be written in a way that implies you know something about them.
+Furthermore, the email body copy should be written in a way that implies you know something about the recipients or contacts you're messaging.
 The body copy should be persuasive, concise and interesting.
 As it is important to get the messaging right, including the tone.
 All of this will help you potentially increase the conversion rate of your email marketing campaigns.
 P.S.
 Keep it Short and Simple!